 Obviously these fifteen verbs describe an unnatural kind of love, not a human kind of love.
 Why?
 Its source is God, it defines a way of life that is impossible unless the Spirit of God dwells within us and empowers us.
 Actually many scholars believe that the Apostle is listing the characteristics of the Lord Jesus.
-He is the sum of Love.
-Following Him will take you to that path and keep you on the path of Love.
+He is the sum of Love and following Him will take keep you on the path of Love.